Kristian-Tan/git-worktree-relative/README.md

 - It will read path to repository from `{worktree}/.git` file
 - Options:
   - `-v` = verbose
-  - `-w worktree_target` = worktree directory to be made relative, if not set, it will default to current directory
+  - `-w worktree_target` = directory of worktree to be made relative (will default to current directory if not supplied)
+  - `-r repository_target` = directory of repository (including worktree directory inside .git, will be read from {worktree_target}/.git file if not supplied)
   - `-h` = show help
+- This solution works for broken link (ex: worktree directory moved OR parent git directory moved): just supply the repository path in `-r repositor_target` flag
+- This solution works for worktree inside parent repository

 ## Installation